martiabr/putti-plotter-plot/wfc/wfc.md

 - [x] Optional debug print
 - [x] Draw tiles
 - [ ] Numba?
+- [x] Function for generating tileset nicely
+- [ ] Fix sampling of tiles using prob

 ### Ideas:
 - Experiment with adding noise to tiles for a more chaotic look.